TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 13/1 Samuel 13.20.md

 ---

-but all the Israelites went down to the Philistines, to sharpen every man his share, and his coulter, and his axe, and his mattock;
+but all the Israelites went down to the Philistines, to sharpen every man his plowshare, mattock, axe, and sickle;